Rainier-PS/DogFace-PCB-Art/README.md

 ### What I Learned

-- How to use transistors to safely drive a motor
 - Creating expressive PCB art using DXF outlines
 - Designing within tight space constraints
-- Handling motor protection and flyback safely

 ### Challenges